How to Remove Strata Committee Members: Guide for NSW Strata Body Corporate

 Removing a committee member from their position should be considered a last resort due to the potential divisiveness and reputational impact it can have on your strata body corporate.
 It’s important to carefully weigh the situation and explore all other avenues before initiating such a significant action.
 Here’s a guide to consider alternative solutions:

 • Direct Communication: Often, issues can be resolved by simply discussing them.
-If a committee member’s behavior is causing concerns, a direct conversation might clarify misunderstandings or provide the individual with feedback on their role and responsibilities.
+If a committee member’s behaviour is causing concerns, a direct conversation might clarify misunderstandings or provide the individual with feedback on their role and responsibilities.
 This discussion could be facilitated by an appropriate representative from the committee.

 • Mediation Services: Engaging a neutral third party to mediate can help resolve conflicts without the need for drastic measures.
 Under many organisational rules, such as the model constitution, mediation is a required first step before further actions can be taken.
 Mediation aims to find a mutually agreeable solution and is often successful in resolving disputes without further escalation.